 Asahina was also one of the favorite topics of the artist Utagawa Kuniyoshi, whose triptychs he often adorned (see images above).
 In the erotic prints below Kuniyoshi portrays him in a humorous manner, more as a clownish kabuki character, with flared sideburns and bizarre make-up called saruguma (‘monkey makeup’).

 An impotent Asahina is seduced by a lascivious woman.
 She is massaging his flaccid penis using her left foot while grabbing his arm.
 In contrast an older foreign (probably Siam or Indian) couple is passionately making love in the background.

 To the amusement of Asahina a young foreign (probably Indian) boy sticks his erect penis through a folding-screen depicting Daruma.
 Daruma’s nose now has been replaced by the young man’s private parts.
 Asahina wears a beautiful kimono patterned with a circular crane motif and branches.

 Kobayashi Asahina involved in a liaison with four women.
 This design has also inspired later pupils of Kuniyoshi.

-Click HERE for and discover the sensual art by Kuniyoshi displayed in our gallery…!!
+Click HERE and discover the sensual art by Kuniyoshi displayed in our gallery…!!

-If you have suggestions, inquiries, or feedback please don’t hesitate contacting us or leave your comments in the comment box below this article…!!
+If you have suggestions, inquiries, or feedback please don’t hesitate contacting us or leave a reaction in the comment box below this article…!!